Cold-shooting Dragons fall to Warriors 50-28 in regional title game - The Tribune

 D.J.
 Moore finished with 10 points and hit was his layup in the fourth quarter that gave Worthington Christian is largest lead of the game at 50-23.

-The two teams were scheduled to meet in the regional finals last season but the COVID-19 shudown ended the entire basketball season.
+The two teams were scheduled to meet in the regional finals last season but the COVID-19 shutdown ended the entire basketball season.

 No. 9 Buckeyes edge No. 4 Michigan to make Big Ten title game